CheckoutDonate

 const donateSettings = {

-target: 'post-123',
+target: 'project-alpha',

-title: 'Support the Author',
+title: 'Support Project Alpha',

-reference: 'https://example.com/posts/123',
+reference: 'https://example.com/projects/alpha',

 beneficiaries: [